A p-multigrid method enhanced with an ILUT smoother and its comparison to h-multigrid methods within Isogeometric Analysis: p-Multigrid method

 \section{p-Multigrid method}

 Multigrid methods \cite{brandt,hackbush} aim to solve linear systems of equations by defining a hierarchy of discretizations.
-At each level of the multigrid hierarchy a smoother is applied, whereas on the coarsest level a correction is determined.
-Starting from $\mathcal{V}_{h,1}$, a sequence of spaces $\mathcal{V}_{h,1}, \ldots , \mathcal{V}_{h,p}$ is obtained by applying refinement in $p$ to solve Equation \eqref{los}.
+At each level of the multigrid hierarchy a smoother is applied, whereas on the coarsest level a correction is determined by means of a direct solver.
+Starting from $\mathcal{V}_{h,1}$, a sequence of spaces $\mathcal{V}_{h,1}, \ldots , \mathcal{V}_{h,p}$ is obtained by applying $k$-refinement to solve Equation \eqref{los}.
 Note that, since basis functions with maximal continuity are considered, the spaces are not nested.
 A single step of the two-grid correction scheme for the $p$-multigrid method consists of the following steps \cite{roel}: \begin{enumerate} \item Starting from an initial guess $\mathbf{u}_{h,p}^{(0,0)}$, apply a f\/ixed number $\nu_1$ of pre-smoothing steps: -.6cm

 where $\mathcal{S}_{h,p}$ is a smoothing operator applied to the high-order problem. \item Determine the residual at level $p$ and project it onto the space $\mathcal{V}_{h,p-1}$ using the restriction operator $\mathcal{I}_{p}^{p-1}$: -.6cm